 The Research and Development Project paper brings together the skills you've developed throughout your degree.
 You apply what you've learnt in a project for an industry client or research centre, under the guidance of an experienced supervisor.

+- Datamine Ltd

-Recent client companies included Datamine Ltd, Advanced Retail Technology Ltd and Fonterra.
+- Advanced Retail Technology Ltd

+- Fonterra